-Program Assistant, TransLife
+Program Coordinator, TransLife

 TransLife empowers and supports group members with whatever they are going through.
 We understand that life as a trans woman, trans man, or gender-fluid individual can be tough.